rajveer-21/graphics.stuff/README.md

 # Conways Game Of Life
-Implements the game of life using javax.swing and java.awt components.
-It's not toroidal right now, but I'll make it into that soon.
-It's rainbow colored and alive cells are represented by circles.
+Implements the game of life using javax.swing and java.awt from Java components.
+A second implementation was written in SFML from C++.
+It's rainbow colored and alive cells are represented by circles also it follows the toroidal format.
 It follows the standard rules of the simulator.
-Have fun generating
+Have fun generating!

 Each cell interacts with its **8 neighbors** (horizontal, vertical, and diagonal adjacent cells).
 The following rules determine the next state of each cell: